(Fact Sheet from Futures Without Violence)

 and social services than U.S. citizens.
 Additionally, immigrant batterers and victims may

-believe that the penalties and protections of the U.S. legal system do not apply to them.
+believe that the penalties and protections of the U.S. legal system do not apply to them. - Battered immigrant women who attempt to flee may not have access to bilingual shelters,

 financial assistance, or food.
 It is also unlikely that they will have the assistance of a